eclipse-openj9/openj9-docs/docs/gc.md

 Most objects are easily contained within the minimum region size of 512 KB.
 However, to support large arrays, which cannot be contained in a region, the `balanced` GC policy uses an *arraylet* representation in the heap.
 For more information about structure and layout, see [Arraylets](allocation.md#arraylets).

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** With arraylets, JNI access to array data might involve reconstituting arraylets as contiguous arrays, which can significantly slow down processing.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** With arraylets, JNI access to array data might involve reconstituting arraylets as contiguous arrays, which can significantly slow down processing.

 To learn about the default heap size and the tuning options that can be used with the `balanced` policy, see [`-Xgcpolicy:balanced`](xgcpolicy.md#balanced-defaults-and-options).